-While I certainly don't have thick hair (you can read my tips for dealing with thin hair here and here), I thought it necessary to include advice for those with the volumized, luscious locks I can only dream of.
+While I certainly don't have thick hair (Here are all my tips for dealing with thin hair), I thought it necessary to include advice for those with the volumized, luscious locks I can only dream of.
 To do just that, I reached out to a slew of celebrity hairstylists for their best instructions.

 "Thick hair tends to expand outward from the head more than finer hair, making it bigger and bulkier," explains Dan Islava, a stylist at Antonio Prieto.
 So you have to make sure your products and styling techniques are helping, rather than hurting your hair.
 Mostly, these are prescriptions for blowing out thick hair, rather than letting it air-dry.
 If that's not exactly your thing (same here) find stories and holy grail products from 15 women who keep it natural.
 Below, the pros detail five easy-to-follow tricks for styling thick hair.